anapalmeida/anapalmeida/README.md

 💬 Currently studying Digital Design, I like aligning both my knowledge in design and development.
 As a knowledge sharer enthusiast, I love working synergically.
 My most important value is constant learning and that enabled me to have a grasp from graphic design to mainframe development. <br>

-I love learning about Java, Angular, JavaScript, TypeScript, React.JS, React Native, Node.JS and Python.
+I love learning about JavaScript, TypeScript, React, React Native, Node.js, Java, Angular, and Python.
 Professionally, I've always been a back-end developer, having worked with C#, JavaScript for Dynamics 365, NATURAL, ADABAS, Java and Angular. <br>

 :purple_heart: In my free time, I like watching Old Hollywood films, British soup opera and TV Shows